xuliting/Elastos.Developer.Doc/README.md

 In order to avoid omissions, contributors are requested to send an email to Dev-support@elastos.org.
 Thank you very much for your participation and contribution.

-The award assessment rules for the contribution of community members can be found in the following documents:
+> ## The award assessment rules for the contribution of community members

 * [EN](Doc/Contribution_Award_Assessment.md)
 * [CN](Doc/Contribution_Award_Assessment_CN.md)